-Spindle Cove is the destination of choice for certain types of well-bred young ladies: the awkward, the delicate, the painfully shy; young wives disenchanted with matrimony and young girls too enchanted with the wrong men.
-It’s a haven for the women who live there.
+Spindle Cove is the destination of choice for certain types of well-bred young ladies: the painfully shy, young wives disenchanted with matrimony, and young girls too enchanted with the wrong men.
+It’s a haven for those who live there.

-Victor Bramwell, the new Earl of Rycliff, knows he doesn’t belong in “Spinster Cove,” but he has orders to gather a militia.
-It’s a simple mission, made complicated by the spirited, exquisite Susanna Finch—a woman who is determined to save her personal utopia from the invasion of Bram’s makeshift army.
+Victor Bramwell, the new Earl of Rycliff, knows he doesn’t belong here.
+So far as he can tell, there’s nothing in this village but spinsters and sheep.
+But he has orders to gather a militia.
+It’s a simple mission, made complicated by the spirited, exquisite Susanna Finch–a woman who is determined to save her ladies refuge from the invasion of Bram’s makeshift army.

 Romance Writers of America 2012 RITA award, Regency Historical category

 RT Book Reviews Reviewers Choice award, Historical Love and Laughter category

 “Dare pairs up an educated spinster and a wounded hero in this delightful Regency, the first in the Spindle Cove series… Enticing romantic encounters are matched by witty conversations that slowly and seamlessly reveal deep truths about Dare’s endearing one-of-a-kind characters.”

 “Dare has struck just the right chord with readers.
 Her light yet fascinating plots, disarming characters, sense of humor and sensuality enthrall.”

 “Lively and sexy, this funny, enjoyable battle of the sexes ensnares readers in a delightful adventure.”

 “Such a delight that readers will find themselves surrendering to its charms!”